srijansengupta/pairednetworkbootstrap/README.md

 A2	The second adjacency matrix d	Number of parameters for Adjacency Spectral Embedding (ASE) B	Number of Bootstrap resamples

-Output

-A array of p-values, one for each egonet.

 ##############################################################################